Get E-Book

 fs.closeSync(fd);

-Node's default creation mode is 0o666, which means read and write for owner, group, and others before the process mask is applied.
-On POSIX and Unix-family systems, the process umask clears bits from that requested mode.
-A common 0o022 mask turns 0o666 into 0o644: owner read/write, everyone else read-only.
+Node's default creation mode is 0o666.
+That asks for read and write permission for owner, group, and others before the process mask is applied.
+On POSIX and Unix-family systems, the umask removes permission bits from that request.

 Windows uses ACLs for actual permission decisions.
-Node can expose and manipulate a small POSIX-style mode surface there, but those bits are not a complete Windows access-control model.
+Node can expose and adjust a small POSIX-style mode surface on Windows, but those mode bits are not the full Windows access-control model.

 Close Is Part of the Operation

-A descriptor's lifecycle is not finished when the last read or write returns.
-The operation is open, use, and close on every path.
-Each part has state behind it. open allocates descriptor-table state and kernel open-file state. read, write, fstat, fsync, and related calls use that state. close releases the descriptor slot and decrements the kernel reference count for the open file description.
+The descriptor is still a live OS resource after the last read or write finishes. open creates descriptor-table state and open-file state. read, write, fstat, fsync, and related calls use that state. close releases the descriptor slot and drops the kernel reference count for the open file description.

 fs.open(file, 'r', (err, fd) => {